Vaccine Therapy for Cancer

 Some cancers are known to be caused by viruses.

-• Infection with human papilloma virus (HPV) can be a cause of cervical cancer, as well as some head and neck, penile, anal, vulvar, and vaginal cancers.
+1. An infection with human papilloma virus (HPV) can cause cervical cancer, as well as some head and neck, penile, anal, vulvar, and vaginal cancers.

 Vaccines that prevent infection from these viruses would help prevent these cancers.
-While these vaccines may prevent cancer, these are not cancer vaccines.
+While these vaccines may prevent cancer, they are not the same as cancer vaccines.
 These vaccines are directed against viruses, rather than cancer itself.

 Do cancer vaccines work?

 A viral therapy called Bacillus Calmette-Guerin (BCG) is a weakened strain of Mycobacterium bovis.
 It works against cancer as a biologic response modifier.
-This means that it can trigger the immune system to attack tumors.
-BCG is thought to work by starting an immune response and causing inflammation of the bladder wall that destroys cancer cells within the bladder.
+This means that it can trigger your immune system to attack tumors.
+BCG is thought to work by starting an immune response and causing inflammation of the bladder wall that kills cancer cells within the bladder.

 Clinical Trials

-Cancer vaccines remain an important and growing area of cancer research.
+Cancer vaccines are an important and growing area of cancer research.
 Many trials are being done to test these vaccines.
-A few key questions and areas of research remain.
 We are still trying to research cancer vaccines so that one day they may be used in the routine care of cancer patients.
-The possibility of using the body's own immune system to destroy cancer cells remains an appealing possibility and results of early trials are promising.
 Research into new ways of treating cancer, such as cancer vaccines, is an important part of the search for a cure.

 American Cancer Society.
 Cancer Vaccines and their Side Effects.
 2020.